Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Refined versions of the Azuma--Hoeffding inequality

-Example~\ref{example2} in the preceding section serves to motivate a derivation of an improved concentration inequality with an additional constraint on the conditional variance of a martingale sequence.
-In the following, assume that $|X_k - X_{k-1}| \leq d$ holds a.s. for every $k$ (note that $d$ does not depend on $k$, so it is a global bound on the jumps of the martingale).
+Example~\ref{example2} in the preceding section serves to motivate a derivation of another improvement of the Azuma-Hoeffding inequality with an additional constraint on the conditional variance of the martingale sequence.
+In the following, assume that $|X_k - X_{k-1}| \leq d$ holds a.s. for every $k$ (note that $d$ does not depend on $k$, so it is a global bound on the differences of the martingale).
 A new condition is added for the derivation of the next concentration inequality, where it is assumed that a.s. for some constant $\gamma \in (0,1]$.